iamacatperson/the-tv-database/README.md

-# HOOQ TV Shows Database
+# TV Shows Database

 A simple TV show database!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+TV show data is served from [The Movie Database](https://www.themoviedb.org/).

 ## Installation